Find the perfect storage for your loved ones with our holiday gift guide! Shop now

 Maturity Stage 4: Optimization

-Figuring out where your organization is at in terms of cloud maturity helps you devise a plan to move forward.
-Talking to an expert may help you with this in your journey to find a solution that works.
-These are the different stages of cloud maturity for various organizations.
+Find out where your organization stands in terms of cloud maturity to devise a plan for moving forward.
+Talking to an expert may help you find a suitable solution.
+These stages represent different levels of cloud maturity for various organizations.

-At 0, the organization is completely unprepared for the cloud.
-Typically, the company is reliant on on-premise or traditional infrastructure, and the organization has not yet considered moving to the cloud.
+At Level 0, the organization is completely unprepared for the cloud.
+Typically, the company relies on on-premise or traditional infrastructure, and the organization has not yet considered moving to the cloud.

 Maturity Level 1